levuvietphong/pyTCR/README.md

     ```

 ## :arrow_forward: Getting Started
-This repository provides several [`jupyter notebooks`](https://github.com/levuvietphong/pyTCR/tree/main/notebooks) to help you get started with PyTCR for generating and visualizing tropical cyclone-driven rainfall.
-The notebooks demonstrate different use cases and data sources:
+This repository provides a collection of [`Jupyter notebooks`](https://github.com/levuvietphong/pyTCR/tree/main/notebooks) designed to facilitate the use of PyTCR for generating and visualizing rainfall induced by TCs.
+These notebooks cover various use cases and data sources, providing comprehensive guidance for users.

-1. **Tropical Cyclone Tracks:** This notebook plots tropical cyclone tracks and density based on observations and outputs obtained from the tropical cyclone downscaling model -- View it [here](./notebooks/ex1_tropical_cyclone_tracks.ipynb).
+1. **Tropical Cyclone Tracks:** This notebook visualizes tropical cyclone tracks and density using observational data and outputs from the [tropical cyclone downscaling model](https://github.com/linjonathan/tropical_cyclone_risk).
+Access it [here](./notebooks/ex1_tropical_cyclone_tracks.ipynb).

-2. **Rainfall Generation:** This notebook utilizes outputs from [a tropical cyclone downscaling model](https://github.com/linjonathan/tropical_cyclone_risk) to generate rainfall driven by tropical cyclones.
-The tropical cyclone downscaling model was modified to work with CMIP6 datasets -- Check it out [here](./notebooks/ex2_rainfall_generation.ipynb).
+2. **Rainfall Generation:** This notebook leverages outputs from [the tropical cyclone downscaling model](https://github.com/linjonathan/tropical_cyclone_risk) to simulate rainfall driven by tropical cyclones.
+The downscaling model has been adapted to work with CMIP6 datasets.
+Explore it [here](./notebooks/ex2_rainfall_generation.ipynb).

+> [!NOTE]
+> Downscaled tropical cyclone tracks for various CMIP6 models (including `historical` and `ssp585` experiments) are available for download [here](https://web.corral.tacc.utexas.edu/setxuifl/tropical_cyclones/downscaled_cmip6_tracks).

 ## :framed_picture: Gallery
 The following figures illustrate the inputs used in pyTCR and results obtained from PyTCR: